-In accordance with the NBTPP governing documents, when in a position to do so, the Plan provides for an annual Indexing Adjustment Benefit (IAB), up to a maximum of 4.75% each year.
-Active members were awarded a 1.46% increase to their benefits earned up to December 31, 2020.
-Retirees had 75% of the Indexing Adjustment Benefit (as per the Plan Text) or 1.10% applied to their monthly benefits effective January 1, 2022.
-This was based on the Consumer Price Index (CPI) as determined by Statistics Canada for the 12-month period ending June 30, 2021, which was 1.46%.
-For retired or deferred members of the NBTPP who terminated during 2021, a blended rate was calculated based on the number of months the member was active and the number of months the member was retired.
+In accordance with the NBTPP governing documents, when in a position to do so, the Plan provides for an annual Indexing Adjustment Benefit (IAB) each year.
+The IAB is based on the Consumer Price Index (CPI) as determined by Statistics Canada.
+For the 12-month period ending June 30, 2022 the increase in the CPI was 5.56%.
+Active members were awarded a 4.75% increase to their benefits earned up to December 31, 2021, the maximum IAB allowed as per the Plan Text.
+Retirees had 75% of the CPI applied to their monthly benefits, effective January 1, 2023, up to a maximum of 3.56% (as per the Plan Text).
+For retired or deferred members of the NBTPP who terminated during 2022, a blended rate was calculated based on the number of months the member was active and the number of months the member was retired.

-Actives 1.46% Effective Jan.
-1, 2022
+Actives 4.75% Effective Jan.
+1, 2023

-Retirees 1.10%

-Effective Jan.
-1, 2022
+Retirees 3.56% Effective Jan.
+1, 2023